The Grange, Monmouth

-The Grange consists of three attached, grade II listed buildings in Monmouth, Monmouthshire, Wales.
-It is in the historic St James Street neighbourhood, within the medieval town walls.
+The Grange consists of three attached, grade II listed buildings in Monmouth, Wales.
+It is in the St James Street neighbourhood, within the medieval town walls.
 The Grange was originally built by Captain Charles Philipps at the site of a former farm house.
-It was the residence of the Kane family and, later, the Windsor family.
-The buildings also served as a preparatory school, one of the schools of the Haberdashers' Company, until 2009.
+The buildings later served as a preparatory school, one of the schools of the Haberdashers' Company, until 2009.
 In 2011, the buildings were converted into a boarding house for students of Monmouth School, another Haberdashers' Company school.

 History and design

-During the eighteenth century, much of the north side of St James Street in Monmouth was devoted to a farm house, barn, stable, buildings for oxen, and an enclosure for sheep or cattle.
+During the eighteenth century, much of the north side of St James Street in Monmouth was a farm.
 The Grange is located at the site of the former farm house, and was constructed by Captain Charles Philipps.
-After having lived at Monnow Street in the mid nineteenth century, the Kane family lived at The Grange on St James Street for at least fifty years.
-At the time of the 1861 and 1871 census enumerations, John Joseph Kane, Esquire, a native of Lincoln, Lincolnshire, England, resided at The Grange with his wife Sarah Ann, adult children, and servants.
-Kane continued to live there in 1875, and died the following year on 1 October 1876.
-In 1881, his widow Sarah Ann, a native of Monmouth, lived there with her two spinster daughters.
-Sisters Sarah Ann and Ellen Kane, both born in Monmouth, resided there in 1891, 1901, and 1911.
-At the time of those census enumerations, the address of The Grange was recorded as 14 St James Street, and in 1911 the main house had sixteen rooms.
-In 1923 and 1934, Frederick Reuben Windsor, an electrical engineer, resided at The Grange.
-A native of Bushey, Hertfordshire, England, Windsor lived there until his death on 25 February 1955.

 The Grange at 12–16 St James Street now consists of three connected buildings on the northwest side of the street, as well as an extension at the back of the property.
 Located within the medieval town walls built around 1300, all three houses are Grade II listed.
 The three-storey, five-bay main house is currently recorded at 12 St James Street and has railings in front of the street elevation.
 The listed building has a slate roof and an eighteenth or early nineteenth-century facade with band courses and quoins.
 The entrance features a pedimented porch with Doric columns and a transom (fanlight).
 The entablature of the pedimented porch has a frieze with a metope in the style of the Brothers Adam.
 The pediment has a firemark, a plaque noting that the building owner had given financially to the town fire department.
 The red brick building next to The Grange at 10 St James Street was once its stable.